Creation & Transformation in the Sian Ka’an Biosphere Reserve

 April 25 - May 2, 2026

-Centered on the creative act, the retreat invites participants to engage directly with the landscape through hands-on creation, observation, and a range of creative practices, including writing, photography, and site-responsive installation.
-Working with materials found on site—including marine debris carried by ocean currents—participants will create temporary works in dialogue with their surroundings, while contributing to leaving the beach cleaner than we found it.
+Centered on the creative act, the retreat invites participants to work alongside Durán through hands-on processes, including building, arranging, photographing, and writing.
+Working with materials found on site, including marine debris carried by ocean currents, participants will create temporary works in dialogue with their surroundings while helping leave the beach cleaner than they found it.

-Through guided sessions and group conversation, participants will explore different ways of working with materials, scale, and composition.
-Projects may be developed individually or collaboratively, including the potential to develop larger-scale, site-based works within the landscape.
+Through guided sessions and group conversation, participants will explore different ways of working with materials, scale, composition, and color, while gaining insight into Durán’s approach to making within this environment.
+Projects may be developed individually or collaboratively, including the potential for larger-scale, site-based works within the landscape.

 As part of the experience, participants will take part in a guided boat excursion through the reserve’s lagoons and waterways, offering a broader view of the ecosystems, birdlife, and marine life that shape this unique landscape.

 No prior experience is required.
-This retreat is open to artists, non-artists, and anyone interested in engaging creatively with the natural world and environmental issues.
+This retreat is open to artists, non-artists, and anyone interested in engaging with the natural world and environmental issues through making and observation.

 Retreat Center & Accommodations